Since 1959, Raritan Headwaters Association has focused on one thing — clean water.

 We engage citizens and decision makers in the protection of our watershed and beyond

-Since 1959, RHA has served as the watchdog for the 470-square-mile North and South Branch Raritan watershed, a region covering
+RHA serves as the watchdog for the 470-square-mile North and South Branch Raritan watershed, a region covering

-38 towns in New Jersey’s Hunterdon, Somerset and Morris counties.
+38 municipalities in New Jersey’s Hunterdon, Somerset and Morris counties.

 Raritan Headwaters is a member-supported 501(c)(3) nonprofit organization that operates under the guidance of a Board of Trustees.
 We have 20 staff members, joined by an AmeriCorps watershed ambassador, nature educators, interns and a large and enthusiastic corps of volunteers.